veit/python-basics-tutorial/docs/appendix/glossary.rst

        .. seealso::
           * :py:mod:`gc`

+   Immutable
+       An object that cannot be mutated.
+The value of an immutable object cannot change. :doc:`Tuples <../types/sequences-sets/tuples>` are examples of
+       immutable objects.

    LBYL
        Look before you leap.
 With this style, the preconditions are explicitly checked before the call.
 This style is in contrast to the :term:`EAFP`